Lazytangent/migrations-demo-with-sequelize/README.md

 database tables to avoid simply un-migrating your database and potentially losing precious user data.

-Some other things to consider is that if you do make changes to your seeder files, it might also be good to consider making new seeders to update the previous seeders just so that your seeder files also follow the same idea.
-Also, you seeder files that rely on another set of seeds, like Posts that need a `userId` property, should query for the user(s) in question rather than assuming that the user's id will be consistent.
-For the most part the ids should be consistent, but in the off chance that you have un-seeded and re-seeded your seed data, then the ids for the Users or any other table might have reset.
+Other things to consider are:
+* If you do make changes to your seeder files, it might also be good to consider making new seeders to update the previous seeders just so that your seeder files also follow the same idea.
+* Seeder files that rely on another set of seeds (e.g. Posts that need a `userId` property) should query for the user(s) in question.
+Do not assume that the user's id will be consistent
+* In the off chance that you have un-seeded and re-seeded your seed data, the ids for the Users or any other table may change.

 Feel free to explore the [Sequelize docs] for more examples and descriptions of the methods mentioned in this exercise.